 Views and Concluding Observations of United Nations Treaty Bodies

-Fiji is not a state party to the 1966 Covenant on Civil and Political Rights (ICCPR) and only signed and ratified the 1984 Convention against Torture (CAT) in 2016.
+Fiji adhered to the 1966 Covenant on Civil and Political Rights (ICCPR) in 2018 and only signed and ratified the 1984 Convention against Torture (CAT) in 2016.

 In its 2014 Universal Periodic Review (UPR) under the Human Rights Council, Fiji stated its new legal framework under the 2013 Constitution "allowed steps to be taken to ensure that police procedures were modernized and made more transparent."
 Fiji acknowledged that torture during interrogation had been a longstanding problem in the country, "owing to cultural misconceptions inherited from attitudes prevalent in Europe within living memory".Report of the Working Group on the UPR, UN doc.
 A/HRC/28/8, 17 December 2014, para.
 18.